keithalewis/um/01-intro.md

 streamlined such trades.
 Derivatives involve promises of future exchanges.
 If Korg gives Grok a bear skin today for a quiver of arrows at the next full moon can he trust Grok to deliver?
+Will the tribe shame Grok into delivering on his promise?
 _Risk Management_ was a concern even before the first derivative transaction.

 ## Instrument